metamn/react-image/README.md

 ### Requirements

-a.
-Built on existing libraries
+1. Built on existing libraries
-b.
-No page flicks when the images are loading
+2. No page flicks when the images are loading
-c.
-Flexible placeholders.
+3. Flexible placeholders.
 It can be an image, a component, a spinner, or anything else
-d.
-Lazy loading
+4. Lazy loading
-e.
-SEO
+5. SEO friendly

 ### Libraries